MicrosoftDocs/ef-core-for-beginners/notes/part2/connection-strings-and-scaffold-commands.md

 # Connection strings and scaffolding commands for Part 2

-## If you are using SQL Server Express LocalDB
+## If you are using SQL Server Express LocalDB on Windows

+Connection string:

 ```text
 Data Source=(localdb)\MSSQLLocalDB;Initial Catalog=ContosoPizza;Integrated Security=True;